SuperNova76/TopCPToolKit/docs/settings/jets.md

 !!! note
     Not all combinations of `systematicsModelJES` and `systematicsModelJER` are valid!
 Please refer to the [JetETmiss twiki](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/JetUncertaintiesRel22).

+`recalibratePhyslite`
+:   whether to run the [`CP::JetCalibrationAlg`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/JetAnalysisAlgorithms/Root/JetCalibrationAlg.cxx) on PHYSLITE derivations.
+The default is `True`.

+`calibToolConfigFile`
+:   name (str) of the config file to use for the jet calibration tool.
+Expert option to override JetETmiss recommendations.
+The default is `None`.

+`calibToolCalibArea`
+:   name (str) of the CVMFS area to use for the jet calibration tool.
+Expert option to override JetETmiss recommendations.
+The default is `None`.

+`uncertToolConfigPath`
+:   name (str) of the config file to use for the jet uncertainty tool.
+Expert option to override JetETmiss recommendations.
+The default is `None`.

+`uncertToolCalibArea`
+:   name (str) of the CVMFS area to use for the jet uncertainty tool.
+Expert option to override JetETmiss recommendations.
+The default is `None`.

+`uncertToolMCType`
+:   data type (str) to use for the jet uncertainty tool (e.g. `'AFII'` or `'MC16'`).
+Expert option to override JetETmiss recommendations.
+The default is `None`.

 !!! success "Registers the following variables:"
     - `jvtEfficiency`: the per-jet JVT efficiency SF (also for fJVT!)